Putin illegally annexes Ukraine land; Kyiv seeks NATO entry

 That was underscored by the fighting for Lyman, a key node for Russian military operations in the Donbas and a sought-after prize in the Ukrainian counteroffensive.

-”Ukraine’s armed formations,” he said, “are trying very hard to spoil our celebration,”
+”Ukraine’s armed formations,” he told the RIA Novosti news agency, “are trying very hard to spoil our celebration.”

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine